 It’s been astounding to me to see not only their technical abilities grow but also their enthuasim for reading.

-This month, for the first time, Star started picking up books on her own and working her way through them.
+Last month, for the first time, Star started picking up books on her own and working her way through them.
 This has NEVER happened, even though I’ve been working with her on reading for more than a year.

 And in our evening reading practice, Ani now requests to finish the book she’s reading aloud to me instead of stopping after 15 minutes.
 Again, this has NEVER happened.